danielsuss/cordisalia/content/complete_wiki.md

 Elinor:
 	Could you three stay a while longer and see if you can sort them out?
 I can pay, and you’d be welcome to stay this evening in my cabin.
 It’s much nicer travelling through the Verdant Forest when the sun is high anyway.
 ```
-After a brief discussion with each other, with [[Ylvëstrïa Wuvarion|Woo]] stating that she’d rather they be on their way, the gang reaches an agreement.
+After a brief discussion with each other, with [[Ylvëstrïa|Woo]] stating that she’d rather they be on their way, the gang reaches an agreement.
 ```
 Ysgarlad:
 	Alright Elinor, we’ll give you a hand, especially after you’ve treated us so well.